Sham’s unnecessarily great big draft board: Point guards

 Reggie Jackson – At as a sophomore at Boston College, Reggie Jackson dominated the ball rather a lot.
 Last year, though, he honed his point guard skills, developed a better understanding of when to go, when not to shoot, when not to dribble, and how to play off the ball, and was thus utilised more as a scorer in addition to his improved floor leadership.
 Given that he scored 18.2 points per game on percentages of 50.3%/79/6^/42.0%, while passing for 4.5 assists and turning it over only 2.5 times per game, that seems fine.
 Jackson has great size for the position and is extremely athletic, as evidenced by the following display of athleticism.

 A point guard who stands 6’3 and moves like that should contribute more on the defensive end than just rebounding, and Jackson doesn’t.
 But he demonstrated in his improvements to date that he has the ability to learn.
-And even if he doesn’t, how any point guards really play defense in the NBA?
+And even if he doesn’t, how any point guards really play defence in the NBA?
 Seven?

-Julyan Stone – Allegedly, Juylan Stone has a promise from the Lakers with one of their four second round picks.
+Julyan Stone – Allegedly, Juylan Stone has a promise from the Lakers with one of their four second-round picks.

 [Draft promises are a strange thing.
 Saying you’re likely to pick someone if they’re there is one thing, but don’t make a word which risks you either alienating people and hurting your reputation if you break it, or costing you a better player if things don’t pan out the way you plan.
 Draft promises result in moves such as picking DeMarre Carroll over DeJuan Blair (if honoured), or the whole Efthimios Rentzias debacle (if broken).
 Doesn’t seem like a risk ever worth taking.]